watery-desert/development-resources/README.md

-# This is not for self promotation.
-Only free content.
+# Resources for iOS app dev and GoLang.

 ### Rules to add:
 1. Must produce good quality content in English.
 2. For youtube video must have English understandable human audio.
 3. Can't add multiple platforms.
-4. Explicit course link is not allowed.
+4. This is not for self promotation.
+Explicit course link is not allowed.
+Only free content.
+5. Order doesn't matter and new entry is added one after another.

 ## iOS Dev
 <table>